A pub with debate, discussion and ghost stories

-Jim, a Fine Gael figure formerly of the Dept. of Justice, is discussing politics with the barman.
-The thrust and parry of their conversation is momentarily interrupted by the arrival of a group of tourists from the Ghost Bus which tours haunted Dublin.
+Jim, a Fine Gael figure formerly of the Department of Justice, is discussing politics with the barman.
+The thrust and parry of their conversation is momentarily interrupted by the arrival of a group of tourists from the Ghostbus – which explores haunted Dublin.
 The men at the bar give the ghost-bussers a sceptical glance before returning to the more pressing matters of the day.

 People come alright.
 “Why?
-This is a proper old Irish pub where conversation is primary” Ciaran says.
-“No television, no radio, no singing,” he says.
-The policy is strictly enforced, even when it hurts.
-And in one infamous case, when Ciaran was a young teenager washing glasses, it really did hurt.
+This is a proper old Irish pub where conversation is primary,” Ciaran says.
+“No television, no radio, no singing,” he adds.
+This is a policy that is strictly enforced – even when it hurts.
+And in one memorable case, when Ciaran was a young teenager washing glasses, it really did hurt.

 “My Da went over and said ‘Sorry boys, no singing.
 If I let you sing, then the locals there without a note in their head will want to sing.
-And I have kids upstairs’” Ciaran says.
+And I have kids upstairs,’” Ciaran recalls.

 So they packed up their instruments and left.
 “It would have been the best session ever and, especially in the pub that didn’t have any music, it would have gone down in legend.
 But that was the rule – it’s a place to just drink.
 It’s always been about the drinking,” Ciaran says.